 A preventive program is a cooperative effort by the patient, dentist, and dental staff to preserve the natural dentition and supporting structures by preventing the onset, progress, and recurrence of dental diseases and conditions.

-What Are the Keys to Preventing Dental Problems and Gum Disease?
+What Are The Keys To Preventing Dental Problems And Gum Disease?

 The unfortunate thing about most dental problems, including gum disease, is that they usually could have been prevented.
 If you’re diligent about brushing twice a day for two minutes and flossing once a day, you’ll remove the plaque that is constantly bathing your teeth trying to build up and harden into tartar.